Getting Started with AI Coding Tools: A Student's Guide

 • You immediately go to AI before attempting a problem

-• You accept the first solution without questioning it
+• You accept the first solution without questioning whether it's the best approach

 • Your solutions work but you don't know why

-If you notice these patterns, implement a "no AI for 48 hours" rule periodically to rebuild your independent problem-solving muscles.
+If you notice these patterns, try a "no AI for 48 hours" period periodically to rebuild your independent problem-solving capacity.
+It's uncomfortable at first — but that discomfort is a reliable signal that genuine learning is happening.

 Advertisement